gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.8.9.0 2014/04/02 Converted more of the const char* variables in Clide to std::string's, closes #135.
+v8.8.9.1 2014/04/02 Added code formatting to more text in the README.
+Fixed bullet points under the section Event-Driven Callback Support in README, closes #128. v8.8.9.0 2014/04/02 Converted more of the const char* variables in Clide to std::string's, closes #135.
 Removed some more count variables that can be replaced with std::vector.size(). v8.8.8.0 2014/04/02 Converted some of the const char* variables in Clide::Cmd and Clide::Option to std::string's. v8.8.7.0 2014/04/02 Removed all count variables that could be replaced with vector.size() instead, closes #134.